Coronavirus and our services: ×

 Stage one - Service Department Review

 Where a detailed investigation is required, a lead officer at Moat will be assigned from the service area related to your complaint.
-They’ll call you within three working days from receiving your complaint in order to gather additional details and agree on a timescale for responding.
-Timescales will depend on how complex your complaint is, but will not exceed 28 calendar days unless there are exceptional circumstances or a later date is agreed as the case relies on third party information.
+They’ll call you once they receive your complaint in order to gather additional details and agree on a timescale for responding.
+Timescales will depend on how complex your complaint is, but will not exceed 10 working days* unless there are exceptional circumstances or a later date is agreed as the case relies on third party information.

 We will do everything we can to resolve your complaint at this stage but if you are dissatisfied with the outcome, you can escalate your case to stage two of the complaints process.
 To do this, you must explain which part of your original complaint has not been adequately addressed, why you are still dissatisfied and what actions you are seeking to resolve your complaint.